What is COVID-19?

 COVID-19 Employee Vaccination Status

-As of September 1, 2021 The Surgery Center of Rhode Island employs 43 healthcare personnel that are collectively vaccinated at a rate of 86% (37 workers).
+As of October 1, 2021 The Surgery Center of Rhode Island employs 43 healthcare personnel that are collectively vaccinated at a rate of 95% (41 workers).
+Our physicians and anesthesia providers are vaccinated at a rate of 100%.

 Screening for COVID-19